Nader Shah's invasion of India: Invasions

 Nader Shah crossed Mughal territory at the Mukhur spring and halted at Qarabagh, south of Ghazni.
 A detachment was sent under Nader's son, Nasrullah, to attack the Afghans of Ghorband and Bamian.
-When the governor of Ghazni fled upon hearing of Nader's approach, the Qadi, Scholars, and rich men of Ghazni gave the invaders presents and submitted to Nader when he entered on 31 May.
+When the governor of Ghazni fled upon hearing of Nader's approach, the Qadi, scholars and rich men of Ghazni gave the invaders presents and submitted to Nader when he entered on 31 May.
 Meanwhile, the other detachment had defeated the Afghans, pardoning all who surrendered, and exacting cruel punishment on those who resisted.

 With his flank secure, Nader was free to march on Kabul.
 The chief men of the city tried to give in peacefully, but Sharza Khan decided to give resistance.
 On 10 June, Nader reached the city and the garrison sallied out to try and attack the Persians, who then just retreated to a safe distance where they could besiege the city.
-Nader arrived on the 11th and surveyed the city's defenses from atop the Black Rock.
-The garrison tried to attack again, but were driven out by the Persian army.
+Nader arrived on the 11th and surveyed the city's defences from atop the Black Rock.
+The garrison tried to attack again, but were driven out by the Persian Army.
 The city was besieged for a week until on 19 June, the tower of Aqa-bin collapsed, and the citadel capitulated.

 Nader settled down in Kabul to handle the province's affairs.
 He received word that the Mughal Emperor would not receive Nader's letter to him, nor would he let his ambassador leave.
-In response, he sent an envoy to the imperial court, and expresses that his only wish is to do the Mughals a favor and rid them of the Afghans; how they have done more damage to India, and that the Kabul garrison's hostility forced him to fight them.
-The envoy sent to deliver the letter was turned back at Jalalabad, and then murdered by a neighboring chieftain.
+In response, he sent an envoy to the imperial court, and expressed that his only wish was to do the Mughals a favour and rid them of the Afghans; how they had done more damage to India, and that the Kabul garrison's hostility forced him to fight them.
+The envoy sent to deliver the letter was turned back at Jalalabad, and then murdered by a neighbouring chieftain.

 While this was going on, Nader left Kabul due to lack of supplies and started for Gandamak on 25 August.
-The Afsharids reached Jalalabad and sacked the city on 7 September in revenge for the murder of Nader's courier.
+The Afsharid force reached Jalalabad and sacked the city on 7 September in revenge for the murder of Nader's courier.
 Nader sent his son, Reza to Iran (3 November).